rq/rq/README.md

     queues = map(Queue, ['high', 'normal', 'low'])
     Worker(queues).work()

-Which will keep working as long as there is work on any of the three queues, giving precedence to the `high` queue on each cycle, and will quit when there is no more work (contrast this to the previous worker example, which will wait for new work when called with `Worker.work_forever()`.
+Which will keep popping jobs from the given queues, giving precedence to the `high` queue, then `normal`, etc.  It will return when there are no more jobs left (contrast this to the previous example using `Worker.work_forever()`, which will never return since it keeps waiting for new work to arrive).

 # Installation